 In addition to his cardiovascular work, Michael was most excited about his research on early pancreatic cancer detection.
 Michael’s last research paper, titled Non-Invasive Imaging and Cellular Tracking of Pulmonary Embolism by Near-Infrared Fluorescence and Positron Emission Tomography, was published in Nature Communication, in October 1, 2015.

 Michael passed away unexpectedly in 2013; he was a researcher with a passion for medical research.
-To honour his memory, the Page family has created the Michael John Page, PhD NOSM Graduate Student Research Award.
+To honour his memory, the Page family has created the Michael John Page PhD, NOSM Graduate Research Award.
 Funds are awarded to encourage and finance graduate students who wish to gain research experience at the Northern Ontario Medical School in Thunder Bay.

-The 2018 recipients of the Michael John Page, PhD NOSM Graduate Student Research Awards are Jocelyn Bel and Nicholas Bel.
+The 2018 recipients of the Michael John Page PhD, NOSM Graduate Research Awards are Jocelyn Bel and Nicholas Bel.

-Glucocorticoid Indued Fetal Programming: Effect on Glucose Metabolism and Inflammation in Adipose Tissue
+Glucocorticoid Induced Fetal Programming: Effect on Glucose Metabolism and Inflammation in Adipose Tissue

 This project is centered around the fetal programming model in conjunction with in-utero stress.
 Fetal programming is mediated in part by exposure of the fetus to elevated levels of the stress hormone glucocorticoid.
 “Fetal metabolic programming” is the result of in utero adaptations to the stress which alters the function and metabolism of the developing fetus and continues to be present postnatally into adulthood.
 The specific aim of our project is to study the effects of glucocorticoid exposure in mice on glucose metabolism and inflammation using PET imaging and molecular biology techniques.
 Adipose tissue and circulating levels of inflammatory markers as well as glucose metabolism will be measured to understand the molecular mechanisms involved in glucocorticoid fetal programming.